Skip to main content

 Nicholas Weaver

-Nicholas is an Analyst on the Global Investment Strategy team responsible for providing insights into investment opportunities across public and private markets.
+Nicholas is an Associate and Investment Strategist at iCapital, responsible for providing insights into investment opportunities across public and private markets.
 He works alongside Anastasia Amoroso, Chief Investment Strategist at iCapital.
 Prior to joining iCapital in 2021, Nicholas spent time as an analyst at a buy-side investment firm, where he contributed to equity and private market research.
 Nicholas holds a Bachelor of Science degree with a double major in Finance and Business Analytics & Information Technology (BAIT) from Rutgers University.